We're excited to announce the inauguration of our new series: "Dispatches: The Changing American Dream."

 Nationally, there's a debate about fiscal and monetary policy that hits close to home in every community, including Summit.

 Nationally, there's a debate about the education system, which is at the center of our dreams of a better life for our children.
-Locally, Summit schools are receiving double the state aid than what was initially expected and the Board of Education is deciding how best to use those funds in a way that's responsible and consistent with the district's goals.
+Locally, Summit schools are than what was initially expected and the Board of Education is deciding how best to use those funds in a way that's responsible and consistent with the district's goals.
 At a time when the district was expecting less, the extra money can be used to foster a better education for Summit's youth.

 "Dispatches" will be built upon the compelling vignettes and snapshots we unearth in our Patch towns throughout the year.